microsoft/nni/docs/en_US/NAS/SearchSpaceZoo.md

 * Zeroize

-  Generate zero tensor indicating there is no connection from the source node to the target node.
+  Generate zero tensors indicating there is no connection from the source node to the target node.

   ```eval_rst
   ..  autoclass:: nni.nas.pytorch.search_space_zoo.nas_bench_201_ops.Zero